 THE YUMMY FILLING REAL FOOD INGREDIENTS

 Then add buttermilk, yogurt, melted butter and an egg to the bowl and whisk everything together.
-Stir in the oatmeal and let them rest while preparing the other ingredients.
+Stir in the oatmeal with a spatula and let them rest while preparing the other ingredients.
 It keeps the oatmeal from being too dry and I prefer moist muffins.

 Note: Rapadura sugar is an unrefined cane sugar that preserves its essential minerals and vitamins.
 Being organic, damaging pesticides are also eliminated.